EQWorks/common/communications/meetings.md

 - Crowdsource bookkeeping effort to increase accuracy, and minimize bias.

 Guide:
+- Create a new meeting note on Hugo for in-meeting recording and discussions, sync it to Slack to augment this experience.
-- Briefly go over the agenda items, and timebox given for each item.
+- Briefly go over the agenda items and the timebox given for each item.
 - Demonstrate issues, instead of abstractly talking about them.
-- If certain items cannot be resolved within the timebox, record all reasons and context into the notes formed in [section: Before A Meeting](#before-a-meeting) and move on.
+- If certain items cannot be resolved within the timebox, record all reasons and context into the in-meeting note and move on.
-- All participants to proactively reply to meeting notes formed in [section: Before A Meeting](#before-a-meeting) to record as much context as possible.
-Start new notes as needed, such as when there are topics distinct from the ones formed before.
+- All participants to proactively reply to the in-meeting note to record as much context as possible.

 ## After A Meeting